 - Taxi drivers, 10%

-- Car guards in public car parks – R2 to R5 during the day depending on the length of time the car is parked.
+- Car guards in public car parks – R5 to R10 during the day depending on the length of time the car is parked.
 You could double these amounts for evenings.
-Car guards usually wear “BIBS” or uniforms indicating that they car guards.
-Avoid interacting with them other than exchanging greetings, do not let them wash you car as they could damage it
+Car guards usually wear “BIBS” or uniforms indicating that they are car guards.
+Avoid interacting with them other than exchanging greetings, and do not let them wash your car as they could damage it

 It is safe to walk in the streets of Fish Hoek, our children ride bicycles to school and we walk to restaurants in the evening, as a tourist you need to be aware of the following: